Athletes and Teams

 New to Triathlon?

 A triathlon is a multiple-stage competition involving the completion of three continuous and sequential endurance activities.
 While many variations of the sport exist, the most popular form involves swimming, cycling and running over various distances.
 Triathletes compete for fastest overall course completion time, including timed “transitions” between the individual swim, cycle and run components.
+Check out the shorter distance events such as Try-a-Tri to “dip your toe in the water”.
 There is something for everyone, but careful — triathlon is addictive!

 Triathlon Newfoundland and Labrador.
 We can.
 We will.